-I. INTRODUCTION
+INTRODUCTION

-Deregulation reform remains one of the most challenging reform for transforming the Albanian economy into a market economy.
+eregulation reform remains one of the most challenging reforms for transforming the Albanian economy into a market economy.
 Inspections are considered an essential element of the reform as a key mechanism for the practical implementation of laws and aims to improve compliance with the regulatory framework.
-Basically, a systemic reform of inspections involves many processes and institutions, and regardless of the model being pursued, it focuses on three aspects: (i) legal, (ii) institutional (iii) information systems1.
-If the reform is implemented well, it will result in lowering the "administrative burden" on businesses, boost export potentials and new jobs, and also provide benefits from establishing the rule of law.
+A systemic reform of inspections involves many processes and institutions, and regardless of the model being pursued, it focuses on three aspects: (i) legal, (ii) institutional (iii) information systems1.
+If the reform is implemented well, it will lower the "administrative burden" on businesses, boost export potentials and new jobs, and provide benefits from establishing the rule of law.

 The EU report on Albania (2018) states that "despite the progress on the reform of the inspections and the improvement of the legal framework, the necessity of improving and aligning sectoral legislation with the EU legislation is required."
 The report also highlights the need to improve institutional capacities, human resources, logistics and laboratory capacities as a necessity to strengthen the function of inspection, monitoring the implementation of the regulatory framework by economic agents, and not only.
-The process remains highly challenging for the country in conditions when appropriate regulatory and monitoring support and oversight of the process are indispensable guarantees to meet Albania's obligations in the framework of European integration.
+The process remains highly challenging for the country as appropriate regulatory and monitoring support and oversight of the process are indispensable guarantees to meet Albania's obligations in the framework of European integration.

-According to OECD2 study, the re-organization of the public service through the digitalization process including in the design and implementation of the digitalization process both business and other interest groups - would result in mitigating mechanisms of business burden.
+According to an OECD2 study, the re-organisation of the public service through the digitalisation process - including in the design and implementation of the digitalisation process for both business and other interest groups - would mitigate mechanisms of business burden.
 This is particularly related to the costs of business compliance with the regulatory changes that bring about the structural and systemic reforms undertaken by Albania in the context of European integration.

-In the framework of business consultation and recommendations (2015-2018) on improving the investment climate in the country, IC has brought to the attention of policy making the prioritization of interventions regarding the improvement of the quality and efficiency of public administration services to the business, to institutions, legal framework or even computerization of services.
-Specifically, in addition to the systematic analysis of tax inspection, informality etc. in 2016, IC discussed the improvement of dispute resolution mechanisms between businesses and public administration3, where some of the recommendations specifically related to the legal and institutional aspects we can say are on a positive trajectory.
+In the framework of business consultation and recommendations (2015-2018) on improving the investment climate in the country, IC has brought to the attention of policymaking the prioritisation of interventions regarding the improvement of the quality and efficiency of public administration services to the business, to institutions, legal framework or even computerisation of services.
+Specifically, in addition to the systematic analysis of tax inspection, informality, etc., in 2016, IC discussed the improvement of dispute resolution stitutional aspects we can say are on a positive trajectory.